 In 2001 I founded a research group named Radio Networks (RN) performing scientific and industrial research in the field of the Internet of Things, and 4G / 5G Mobile Radio Networks.

-Since then, I have been involved in / responsible for / coordinator of many international projects funded by the European Commission (among them, four Networks of Excellence).
-In the past ten years I was also responsible for contracts with industries (Telecom Italia, NEC, Microsoft, Sadel, Cefla, Smail, and others).
+Since then, I have been involved in / responsible for / coordinator of many international projects funded by the European Commission (among them, four Networks of Excellence, three COST Actions).
+I have also been responsible for many contracts with industries (Telecom Italia, NEC, Microsoft, Sadel, Cefla, Smail, GD/Coesia and others).

 The evolution from GSM (2G) towards 5G makes clear evidence of why these systems are called Mobile Radio (not Wireless) Networks, as the radio channel plays a fundamental role in the design and performance of the entire system.